Open Landscapes and Hot Spots in Rural Skåne

 Fika or lunch by the harbour

-The little fishing town of Mölle in the midst of Kullabergs Nature Reserve turned out to be the hub of many good things in the Northwest.
-A perfect spot for hiking, canoeing, climbing or to enjoy a good fika.
-The Brandstation Café serves classic Swedish cafe food like cinnamon rolls and pastries, fresh lunch salads and breads with a picturesque view of the sea and harbour.
+The little fishing town of Mölle in Kullabergs Nature Reserve turned out to be the hub of many good things in the Northwest.
+A perfect spot for hiking, canoeing, climbing or to enjoy a proper fika.
+The Brandstation Café serves classic Swedish cafe food like cinnamon rolls and pastries, fresh lunch salads and bread with a picturesque view of the sea and harbour.

 Veggie friendliness: Vegetarian sandwich and pastry options on the menu.